State utilities board OKs multiyear project by South Jersey Gas

 ATLANTIC CITY — Over the next five years, South Jersey Gas will spend $200 million to refine its distribution system through upgrades to its infrastructure, the company said Wednesday.

-The improvement program, which was also approved by the New Jersey Board of Utilities Wednesday, will begin July 1, the company said.
+The improvement program, which was approved by the New Jersey Board of Public Utilities on Wednesday, will begin July 1, the company said in a news release.

-By replacing aging infrastructure, South Jersey Gas said, the distribution system will better serve customers and support conservation measures by reducing emissions, all while promoting job creation for South Jersey's people.
+By replacing aging infrastructure, South Jersey Gas said, the distribution system will better serve customers and support conservation measures by reducing emissions, all while promoting job creation.

-“At South Jersey Gas, our more than 400,000 customers count on us to provide safe, reliable, affordable natural gas service,” said company President and Chief Operating Officer Brent Schomber said in a statement Wednesday.
+“At South Jersey Gas, our more than 400,000 customers count on us to provide safe, reliable, affordable natural gas service,” said company President and Chief Operating Officer Brent Schomber.
 “The Infrastructure Investment Program approved today prioritizes methane emissions reductions and enhances our long-term system reliability, ensuring that we can continue to meet the needs of our customers who rely on us to cost-effectively heat their homes, warm their water and cook their meals, even during the coldest days of the year and under adverse weather conditions.”

 People are also reading…